helpbuttons/hb-docs/docs/English/12issues&PR.md

-#Issues & PR Policy
+# Issues & PR Policy

-Issue tracker is **ONLY** used for reporting bugs.
-New features should be discussed on our [Telegram](https://t.me/+-_0KxKJ427VkYjU0)  channel.
-Please use [Github](https://github.com/helpbuttons/) for supporting issues.
+The issue tracker is **ONLY** used for reporting bugs.
+New features and ideas should be discussed first in our [Telegram](https://t.me/+-_0KxKJ427VkYjU0) community channel.

+The repository is at [github.com/helpbuttons/helpbuttons](https://github.com/helpbuttons/helpbuttons).
+Open issues and pull requests there.

+Before opening an issue, search for existing ones to avoid duplicates.

-Copy any of this to start an issue in Github:
+Copy any of these templates to start an issue:

 #Bug Issue Template
 <!--- Provide a general summary of the issue in the Title above -->